Robert Emms: Career

 Emms' notable television appearances include Happy Valley by Sally Wainwright, The Street by Jimmy McGovern, and Scott & Bailey.
 In 2015, Emms played the part of Smitty, the artistic grandson of Petunia Howe, in the three-part BBC series Capital based on John Lanchester's novel of the same name.
-Most recently he portrays John Gerard in the BBC series Gunpowder alongside Kit Harington and Liv Tyler.
+He portrayed John Gerard in the 2017 BBC series Gunpowder alongside Kit Harington and Liv Tyler.
 He also played Pythagoras in the series Atlantis for the BBC.

 Emms played Jack in Jurassic World: Fallen Kingdom (2018) and the third season of Jurassic World Camp Cretaceous (2021).